arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 1. Go back to the browser.
 Remove */Home/Recycle* from the address bar, and then press **Enter** to reload the site.
 The **Products** page should appear after a short delay.

-1. Navigate to **Checkout** page.
+1. Navigate to the **Checkout** page.
 Notice that the order now appears empty.

 	>**Note:** The application is currently using in-proc session state, which maintains the session state in-memory.
-When you stop the service instance, it discards all session state including the contents of the shopping cart.
+When you stop the service instance, it discards all session state data including the contents of the shopping cart.
 In the following task, you will configure the application to store session state using Windows Azure Caching as the storage mechanism, which allows the application to maintain the session state in the presence of restarts and across multiple role instances hosting the application.

 1. Close the browser window to stop the application.

 <a name="Ex1Task2" />
-#### Task 2 - Adding a dedicated caching role ####
+#### Task 2 - Adding a Dedicated Caching Role ####
 In this task, you will add a new worker role that serves as a dedicated cache host.
 All other web roles and worker roles in the Cloud Service will be able to access the Cache service hosted by this role.
 You can set up multiple dedicated worker roles within your Cloud Service.
-In addition, you can also enable Cache service on any of the existing roles and allocate certain percentage of virtual machine memory to be used as cache.
+In addition, you can also enable Cache service on any of the existing roles and allocate a certain percentage of virtual machine memory to be used as cache.

-1. In the **Solution Explorer**, expand the **CloudShop.Azure** node and  right-click on **Roles**.
+1. In **Solution Explorer**, expand the **CloudShop.Azure** node and right-click on **Roles**.
 Then, select **Add** | **New Worker Role Project...**.

-1. In the **Add New .NET Framework 4.5 Role Project** dialog box, select **Cache Worker Role** template.
-Name the role as **CacheWorkerRole**, and then click **Add**.
+1. In the **Add New .NET Framework 4.5 Role Project** dialog box, select the **Cache Worker Role** template.
+Name the role **CacheWorkerRole**, and then click **Add**.

 	>**Note:** All Cache hosts in your Cloud Service share their runtime states via a Windows Azure Blob Storage.
 By default, a cache worker role is configured to use development storage.
 You can change this setting in the **Caching** tab on the role property page.